-- The Fund's ownership structure makes it accountable to the governments of its 185 member countries as opposed to shareholders or private owners.
-As a result, executive directors' responsibilities and appointment process at the Fund are quite different from those typical of the private sector: - o Responsibilities: Directors at the IMF have dual responsibilities, to the countries they represent and to the Fund.
-This creates challenges, because the interests of countries are not aligned, particularly with the emergence of a "creditors vs. debtors" dynamic. - Appointment process: Board members are nominated or elected by the countries they represent, whereas in listed companies, they are elected democratically by shareholders based on competencies or relationships.
-While the directors of the Fund are representatives of countries, directors in the private sector are personally liable to shareholders. - The fourth major difference is in the IMF's weighted voting system, which is based on a quota formula measuring the relative size of each country in the world economy.
-In the private sector, voting rights are derived directly from share ownership (and in some instances the characteristics of shares owned). - 5.
-All of these peculiarities must be kept in mind when considering the relevance of any lessons from the private sector to the Fund's governance structures. - 6.
-That said, the underlying rationale for corporate governance is the same in both the private sector and multilateral organizations, as reflected in the similarities in functions of the boards.
-As such, much insight can be gleaned from a review of good practices-on a global level-that have emerged in the private sector in dealing with some of the same fundamental issues as those faced by the Fund.
+Appointment process: Board members are nominated or elected by the countries they represent, while in listed companies, they are elected democratically by shareholders based on competencies or relationships.
+While the directors of the Fund are representatives of the countries that elected or appointed them, directors in the private sector are personally liable to shareholders.

+• The fourth major difference is in the IMF's weighted voting system, which is based on a quota formula measuring the relative size of each country in the world economy.
+In the private sector, voting rights are derived directly from share ownership (and in some instances, from the characteristics of the shares owned).

+All of these special characteristics must be kept in mind when considering the relevance of lessons from the private sector to the Fund's current governance structures.
+That said, the underlying objectives for corporate governance-promoting transparency, accountability, sound management, and providing strategic steering-are similar in both the private sector and inter-governmental organizations.
+Therefore, important insights can be gleaned from a review of good practices that have emerged in the private sector to deal with some of the same fundamental issues.
-B. What We Hope to Contribute with this Paper

-- 7. By bringing relevant private sector principles and practices to bear, we hope to propose structures and processes that might strengthen the IMF's corporate governance.
-Some of these might be considered as they are, while many would need to be adapted to the Fund's unique situation. - 8.
-What do we mean by principles of good governance versus good practices?
-Principles refer to the fundamental rules of governance: rules that have garnered broad consensus and recognition in governance codes across the world.
-Good practices refer to structures and processes that private sector corporations are adopting to improve their governance structures.
-These practices are often mandated by law in rules-based governance frameworks such as that of the United States, but are not mandatory in the "comply or explain" principles-based frameworks that are more prevalent in Europe.
+One distinction is worth clarifying at the outset.
+By principles of good corporate governance we refer to fundamental rules: rules that have garnered broad consensus and recognition in governance codes across the world.
+By good practices, we refer to structures and processes that private sector corporations have adopted to improve their governance structures.
+These practices are often mandated by law in rules-based governance frameworks, such as that of the United States, but are not mandatory in the "comply or explain" principles-based frameworks that are more prevalent in Europe.

-- 9. In addition to identifying relevant private sector principles and practices, we have looked at private sector trends in assessing governance performance to identify potentially relevant processes and indicators by which the IMF can track its progress against the key principles of corporate governance. - 10.
-This paper is structured as follows: Section II presents our approach to identifying the relevant governance areas as well as the 14 relevant principles associated with those areas.
-Section III explores each of these 14 principles in more detail, clarifies their application in practice, and identifies the questions raised for the IMF by each principle.
-Section IV outlines private sector processes and indicators for evaluating governance systems, and draws out potentially relevant processes and indicators for the Fund.
+This paper is structured as follows.
+The second section presents our approach to identifying the relevant governance areas as well as the 14 relevant principles that are associated with those areas.
+The third section explores each of these 14 principles in more detail, clarifies their application in practice, and identifies the questions raised for the IMF by each principle.
+The final section outlines private sector processes and indicators for evaluating governance systems, and draws out potentially relevant processes and indicators for the Fund.